 In addition to our tutors, we have a Sixth Form Data and Administrations officer who works closely with the Child Protection Officer and SSA team to provide an exceptional and inclusive environment for our students.
-We aim to support sessions, enabling them to achieve their full
+We aim to support vulnerable students with one-to-one mentor sessions, enabling them to achieve their full potential.